10 Best Running Machines Reviewed

 Nowadays, running machines offer a lot fo different features to choose from.
 Take note of any advanced features that are a must-have for you and make sure to purchase the treadmill that offers what you are looking for.

 Here we took a look at additional features offered by treadmills–such as calorie counters, heart rate monitors, distance tracking, and additional tech, sharing, and syncing capabilities.
+Of course, you can always get yourself an exercise watch.
 While these factors may be important to some people, they might not be for others.
 While you're shopping for your perfect treadmill be sure to take note of the features that are a "must-have" for you.

 Think about how important it is for you to be able to track the calories you've burned and whether you need that heart rate monitor, or if those are things that sound cool but in real life you'll never end up using them.
 If you're a big-time fitness enthusiast then you're probably going to want these things and more, like the ability to sync with an app to download workouts or upload your progress and training.